Gluten free pizza with mozzarella and anchovies

 Gluten free pizza without starches (vegan)

-Baking a gluten free pizza without any starches is a real challenge.
-Every commercial blend contains high amount of starches to guarantee a soft and fluffy pizza crust.
-This pizza crust recipe features a mix of millet and sorghum flour, that create a “whole grain” type of crust.
+Baking a gluten-free pizza without using any starches is a real challenge.
+Most commercial blends contain a high amount of starches to ensure a soft and fluffy pizza crust.
+This recipe, however, features a mix of millet and sorghum flour to create a “whole grain”-style crust.

-This recipe is naturally gluten free and vegan since it is without:
+This recipe is naturally gluten-free and vegan, as it does not contain:

-However, the same recipe works also with rice flour and potato/corn starch.
-If you prefer to use these ingredients, check out this recipe: CLICK HERE.
+However, the same recipe can also be made with rice flour and potato or corn starch.
+If you’d like to use these ingredients, check out this recipe: CLICK HERE.

 Gluten free sourdough pizza crust

-The dough has to rest for at least 8 hours in the fridge.
-But the best is for 12 hours.
-After that, an additional rising of 4 hours is needed once we shape the pizza crusts.
-You can leave the dough in the fridge for longer to adjust to your schedule, just take it out 4 hours before the cooking time.
+For best results, the dough needs to rest in the fridge for at least 8 hours, though 12 hours is recommended.
+Afterward, allow an additional rising time of 4 hours once the pizza crusts are shaped.
+If needed, you can leave the dough in the fridge longer to fit your schedule—just make sure to take it out 4 hours before cooking.

 Step by step: